sciencefidelity/experiments/rainbow/README.md

 # Rainbow

-The challenge: to make a rainbow with css.
+The challenge: Make a rainbow with css.
 The solution: Box shadow!

 ### To do